Reviews You Can Rely On

 Cost

 The Leatherman ARC is really in a league of its own.
-It includes some of the more innovative features and systems that Leatherman has quietly been moving from their limited edition Garage series to larger production run tools in recent years (such as the FREE P4).
-But the ARC further builds on the FREE platform with upgraded materials and accessories to move in line with their other high-end offerings.
-Make no mistake, this is now the top of Leatherman's line, so be forewarned it will cost a pretty penny to get your hands on one (though a few groups such as teachers, military vets, and students qualify for a 30% discount).
-If you love the brand but want to save some bucks, check out the Wave+ from Leatherman.
+It includes many of the more innovative features and systems that Leatherman has quietly been moving from their limited edition Garage series to larger production in recent years.
+Built on the excellent FREE platform, along with upgraded materials and accessories at every turn, means the ARC is now the undisputed top of Leatherman's line.
+But be forewarned, it will cost a pretty penny to get your hands on one (though a few groups, such as teachers, military vets, and students qualify for a 30% discount).
+If you love the brand but want to save some bucks, check out fellow LM sibling Surge, or the SOG PowerAccess Deluxe.

 Leatherman's excellent FREE tech in action on the knife and pliers deployment.